 Students study in BUSINESS CLASS at no extra expense: comfortable chairs, boardroom, free WiFi and Trainers with real business experience.

 This qualification reflects the role of individuals with significant expertise in either specialised or broad areas of skills and knowledge who are seeking to further develop their management expertise across a range of business functions.
-The qualification is suited to the needs of individuals who possess significant theoretical business skills and knowledge that they would like to develop in order to create further educational or management employment opportunities
+The qualification is suited to the needs of individuals who possess significant theoretical business skills and knowledge that they would like to develop in order to create further educational or management employment opportunities.

-It is delivered over 32 study weeks
+The course is delivered over 40 study weeks.

 Course Structure – Units of Competency: